Courage Mountain: Plot

 In 1915, during World War I, Heidi, now fifteen years old, still lives on the Swiss Alps with her grandfather.
 She receives an invitation from Madame Jane Hillary, the headmistress of Brookings School for Girls in Italy, to join her school.
 Heidi has the means to go, as she has just received an inheritance from her friend Klara's grandmother.
 Grandfather wants Heidi to make the most of the opportunity so she will be able to take care of herself when he is gone.
 Though initially reluctant, when she learns that her sweetheart Peter has joined the army, she accepts the invitation.
 Heidi is at first unable to adapt to modern life at the school, often clashing with her more sophisticated classmate Ursula.
 Heidi's only friend is Ilsa who often stands up for Heidi whenever she is bullied by Ursula and her snobby cohorts, though she has the kind support of Madame Hillary who like her originally came from a more modest background.

-Italian troops arrive at the school with a letter from the Governor and commandeer the building for use as a military post.
+Italy enters World War I and the Italian troops arrive at the school with a letter from the Governor and commandeer the building for use as a military post.
 All the girls are fetched by their families except for four: Heidi, Ursula, Ilsa and her sister Gudrun.
 Hillary is happy to care for the four girls, but the unscrupulous owner of the town orphanage, Signor Bonelli, claims the girls.
 Hillary is forced to give them up as Bonelli has the support of the Governor.
 The four girls find that the orphanage is a run-down and cruel place that uses forced labor.
 Heidi wants to escape, but Ursula insists that Madame Hillary will come for them.
 Hillary's attempt is blocked by Bonelli.
 Heidi eventually learns through another orphan, Clarissa that they can escape through the drain.
 The four Brookings girls, Clarissa, and another orphan named Giovanni escape and hitch a ride on a cart for the countryside.